-Cocoa’s global popularity makes it a massive commodity, and a popular investment on the market.
+Cocoa’s global popularity makes it a massive commodity and a popular investment in the market.
 Even so, there are risks involved in any investment, cocoa included:

-- Environmental conditions: Cocoa grows under specific weather conditions, if these conditions shift suddenly they can drastically affect crop yield and subsequently commodity supply.
+- Environmental conditions.
+Cocoa grows under specific weather conditions, and if these conditions shift suddenly, they can drastically affect crop yield and subsequently commodity supply.
 Additionally, environmental changes influence pollination and plant growth, once again impacting general supply.

-- Political friction: As mentioned above, cocoa is sometimes used as a political bargaining chip to influence international decisions and conflicts.
-Many of the nations which serve as major cocoa suppliers have only recently found their place on the global market, and rightly want to make the most of this highly-desired commodity.
+- Political friction.
+As mentioned above, cocoa is sometimes used as a political bargaining chip to influence international decisions and conflicts.
+Many of the nations that serve as major cocoa suppliers have only recently found their place in the global market and rightly want to make the most of this highly desired commodity.

-- Labour: For a long time cocoa harvesting has been reliant on cheap or child labour.
-Recently, there has been a massive shift towards fairer working conditions and salaries which have increased production costs, meaning cocoa prices have been at their highest since first transitioning from being a luxury to an everyday commodity.
-However, regardless of prices, the shift towards better welfare conditions is a welcome change.
+- Labour.
+For a long time, cocoa harvesting has been reliant on cheap or child labour.
+Recently there has been a massive shift towards fairer working conditions and salaries, which has increased production costs, meaning that cocoa prices have been at their highest since first transitioning from being a luxury to an everyday commodity.
+Regardless of prices, however, the shift towards better welfare conditions is a welcome change.

 Frequently asked questions

 More guides on Finder